 - 7. Specify the Stream Parameters (see Input Stream Parameter table). - 8.
 If you want to Enable time shift, select this checkbox (see Input Stream Parameter table).
 The stream will be recorded and broadcasted after the specified delay.
-The time shift feature is typically used to broadcast a live event across time zones (due to the time differences between locations). - If you want to Transmit as multicast, select this checkbox (see Input Stream Parameter table). - 10.
-If you want to Enable encryption, select this checkbox (see Input Stream Parameter table).
-For more information, see Encrypting an Input Stream in Zixi Broadcaster.
+The time shift feature is typically used to broadcast a live event across time zones (due to the time differences between locations). - If you want to Transmit as multicast, select this checkbox (see Input Stream Parameter table).

-11. Click OK.
+- 10. If you want to Enable encryption, select this checkbox (see Input Stream Parameter table).
+For more information, see Encrypting an Input Stream in Zixi Broadcaster. - 11.
+Click OK.
 The "Input added" message appears on the top of the screen.
 The Push Stream from the Zixi Feeder is added to the Zixi Broadcaster and now appears in the list of streams available in the Zixi Broadcaster inputs UI.

-Parameter Description Stream Parameters Stream Parameters Path Type the local or mounted (Linux) disk or click the adjacent browse button to select the desired one.
+Parameter Description Stream Parameters Path Type the local or mounted (Linux) disk or click the adjacent browse button to select the desired one.
 The suffix .ts indicates a transmitted stream.
 Enable time shift Select this checkbox to record the stream content and broadcast it after a specified delay.
 To deploy an input stream that uses the current stream's time shift, you need to configure a "Delayed" input stream.
 (See Adding Delayed Streams).
-Maximum delay [hh:mm:ss] (for Time Shift enabled) [hh:mm:ss] (for Time Specify the maximum time delay of this input.
-Transmit as multicast Select this checkbox to enable the transmission of this stream's outputs as multicast.
+Maximum delay [hh:mm:ss] (for Time Specify the maximum time delay of this input.
+Shift enabled) Transmit as multicast Select this checkbox to enable the transmission of this stream's outputs as multicast.
 A Zixi receiver that will pull the stream will receive it in multicast.
 By default, Zixi Broadcaster is configured to allow transparent fallback to unicast if it is out of the LAN.
 Requires enabling Multicast Pull in the Settings.
-Multicast Only (for Multicast enabled) If desired, specify force multicast-only outputs.
-A Zixi receiver will receive it in multicast (unless it is out of the LAN in which case it will relay in as unicast).
-You can also force Multicast only outputs.
-Enable Encryption Select this checkbox to encrypt the Input stream.
+Multicast Only (for Multicast enabled) multicast (unless it is out of the LAN in which case it will relay in as unicast).
+You Enable Encryption Select this checkbox to encrypt the Input stream.
 For more information, see Encrypting an Input Stream in Zixi Broadcaster.
-Encryption type (for Encryption enabled) Specify the type of Encryption (AES 128/192/256).
-Encryption key (for encryption enabled) Click Generate to generate an encryption key.
+Encryption type (for Encryption enabled) Specify the type of Encryption (AES 178/197/756) Encryption key (for encryption enabled) Click Generate to generate an encryption key.
 The generated encryption key must be sent to the end-user to decipher the received encoded stream.